 Further to A Maritime Bureau?, I thought I would post a few additional examples of maritime case furniture.
-Case furniture aboard eighteenth-century naval vessels was technically campaign furniture too, but not in the same sense as transportable terrestrial furniture, as once on board, it could remain stationary for years.
+Case furniture aboard eighteenth-century Naval vessels was technically campaign furniture too, but not in the same sense as transportable terrestrial furniture, as once on board, it could remain stationary for months or even years.
 What defined maritime and terrestrial campaign furniture was the space afforded it.
 Eighteenth-century ships’ cabins were extremely cramped, necessitating furniture that hugged the walls; thus case depths of just 8″ to 12″ were common (figs. 1, 2 & 3).

 One area that can assist in differentiating between regularly dismantled and transported case furniture and that which merely needed to be convenient for occasionally manhandling onto a ship, is the feet.
 Terrestrial campaign furniture invariably had threaded bun feet that could be unscrewed and safely placed in a drawer while the case sections were packed into their compact transport cases.
 The majority of maritime furniture on the other hand has fixed feet (figs. 1 & 4).